-On 4 March, the observed MCAO was characterised by a shallow, slightly stably stratified ABL of about 250 m depth over sea ice and by a strong increase in both ABL height and temperature with increasing distance over open water (Fig. 6a).
-As noted by Tetzlaff et al. (2014), the resulting ABL height of about 2500 m at a distance of 214 km was extraordinarily high as compared to MCAOs observed in the early 1990's (e.g., Brümmer, 1997).
+On 4 March, the observed MCAO was characterised by a shallow, slightly stably stratified ABL of about 250 m depth over sea ice and by a strong increase in both the ABL height and temperature with increasing distance over open water (Fig. 6a).
+As noted by Tetzlaff et al. (2014), the resulting ABL height of about 2500 m at a distance of 214 km was extraordinarily high compared with MCAOs observed in the early 1990s (e.g. Brümmer, 1997).
 A strong increase with increasing distance was also observed for both specific humidity and horizontal wind speed inside the ABL (Fig. 6c, e).
-The relative humidity distribution depicts clouds in the entire ABL over open water with increasing cloud base and top further to the south (Fig. 6g).
+The relative humidity distribution depicts clouds in the entire ABL over open water with an increasing cloud base and top further to the south (Fig. 6g).
 Another shallow cloud layer is denoted above the ABL at about 50 km distance.
 Moreover, it is shown that clouds were presumably also present over sea ice on that day, except for the northernmost flight legs.
 This agrees with visual observations made by the participants of the corresponding research flight.

-On 6 March, the ABL over sea ice was slightly shallower than two days before.
-Moreover, the increase in both temperature and ABL height with increasing distance was not as pronounced as on 4 March (Fig. 6b).
-The specific humidity distribution denotes a slightly more humid ABL over sea ice but a similarly humid ABL over open water as compared to 4 March (Fig. 6d).
-Horizontal winds had basically decreased from 4 to 6 March, especially over open water (Fig. 6f).
+On 6 March, the ABL over sea ice was slightly shallower than 2 d before.
+Moreover, the increase in both temperature and the ABL height with increasing distance was not as pronounced as on 4 March (Fig. 6b).
+The specific humidity distribution denotes a slightly more humid ABL over sea ice but a similarly humid ABL over open water compared with 4 March (Fig. 6d).
+Horizontal winds basically decreased from 4 to 6 March, especially over open water (Fig. 6f).
 The relative humidity distribution denotes the presence of clouds over both sea ice and the open ocean.
-Compared to 4 March, less clouds might have been present over sea ice on 6 March (Fig. 6h).
+Compared with 4 March, less clouds might have been present over sea ice on 6 March (Fig. 6h).

-Unlike for the previous two days, no airborne measurements are available for the MIZ region on 7 March.
-The corresponding cross-sections indicate a weakening of the MCAO as compared to 4 and 6 March.
+Unlike the previous 2 d, no airborne measurements are available for the MIZ region on 7 March.
+The corresponding cross sections indicate a weakening of the MCAO compared with 4 and 6 March.
 Namely, specific humidity and horizontal wind speed in the ABL over open water were lower than on 4 and 6 March (Fig. 7a, c, e).
-Also, the increase of temperature and ABL height with increasing distance was less pronounced.
-The corresponding relative humidity distribution (Fig. 7g) denotes several clouds not only in but also above the ABL along the entire cross-section.
+Furthermore, the increases in temperature and in the ABL with increasing distance were less strong.
+The corresponding relative humidity distribution (Fig. 7g) denotes several clouds not only in but also above the ABL along the entire cross section.